Dr. Elisabeth Kauder

 Nathalie Rans has been working for the German Doctors as an physician since 2010.
 Since her first humanitarian mission in Calcutta, she has been enthusiastic about India and the project there and has so far carried out a total of 8 missions in Calcutta.

-Nathalie Rans has been a member of the German Doctors e.V. since 2018 and was elected to the organization's steering committee in 2020.
+Nathalie Rans has been a member of the German Doctors e.V. since 2018 and was elected to the organization's Supervisory Board in 2020.